MiyuMew/BabylonRunner/README.md

 # BabylonRunner
-Runner made by Camille &amp; Me in BabylonJS for ISART Digital school class
+Runner made by Camille &amp; Chloé in BabylonJS for ISART Digital school class

 ## Concept